-5) Do not take intoxicating liquors (1992, p.
-58)
+5) Do not take intoxicating liquors (Tachibana,1992)

-ethical principles are seemingly identical to Taoism’s
+These five ethical principles are seemingly identical to Taoism’s

 Five Precepts.
 The ‘wording’ is slightly different, but the meanings are the same.
 Consequently, these Five Precepts

 can be interpreted as Chinese cultural ethics as well as religious ethics.
 Although Buddhism is originally influenced by Vedic

-teachings, Chinese culture has an immense influence on later developments of Buddhist ethics.
+teachings, Chinese culture has an immense influence on later developments of Buddhist ethics:

 Buddhism, as a foreign culture, had undergone mainly three stages of the development in China:

 with its dependence upon the traditional Chinese culture---Confucianism and Taoism at its early stage, in conflict with the

 latter later on and to merge with the traditional Chinese culture at its last stage.
 A process of the development of Buddhism

 in China is somehow the process of Buddhism Chinalization, or to say localization.
 Buddhism was so well accepted by China,

 it is not only because the character of open-minded and all-inclusive of the Chinese nation, but also because that Buddhism

 It can be argued that if religion had never existed in China, The Five Precepts would have evolved anyway as an outgrowth